20 Amazing Places To Visit In Utah: Famous Parks + Hidden Gems

 White Church in Salt Lake City capital city of Utah

-Salt Lake Utah Temple in SLC, Utah
+Photo we took of the Salt Lake Utah Temple in SLC

-It is home to a major international airport, excellent museums, fantastic food, pro sports teams and an array of outdoor adventure activities.
+Salt Lake City is the capital and most populous city in Utah.
+It’s home to a major international airport, excellent museums, fantastic food, professional sports teams and a wide range of outdoor adventure activities in the nearby mountains.

 18. Snow Canyon State Park